 HUID

-HUID is a project that aims to create an exemplary model of what a circular local economy could look like by way of combining waste streams and by-products, as well as creating a biodegradable material that can help to circumvent the issues surrounding petroleum based materials.
+HUID is a project that aims to create an exemplary model of a local circular economy.
+Through combining waste streams and by-products, as well as creating a biodegradable material that can help to circumvent the issues surrounding petroleum based materials.

 Onions are fairly ubiquitous around the world, their skins often destined for compost.
 The intervention of using such a common material prevents further plastic usage that can be implemented on a local level in many places, while only delaying the onion skin's journey to the compost pile for a short while.